CouchCMS/Documentation/src/contents/tags-reference/menu.md

 ### no_active_trail

-The default behavior of the menu tag is to apply a special class 'active' to all the menu-items leading up to (and including) the menu-item that matches the current page - thus marking out an 'active-trail' that can be used for CSS styling.<br/>
+The default behavior of the menu tag is to apply a special class 'active' to all the menu-items leading up to (and including) the menu-item that matches the current page - thus marking out an 'active-trail' that can be used for CSS styling.
 This behavior can be turned off by setting the 'no\_active\_trail' parameter to '1'.

 ```